mbreaux2023/UnityLootGenerator/WrittenResponse.md

 Describes what functionality of the program is demonstrated in the video.

-The video demonstrates that my program can generate a list of random loot

 The video demonstrates that my program can generate a random sprite depending on user input.